manage a development team

 Examples of Good and Bad Interruption Methods

-The extreme example helps make this principle obvious: When my boss disrupted my coding work to get him a cup of coffee at my old NYC job, he was being the worst possible manager.
+The extreme example helps make this principle obvious: When my boss disrupted my coding work to get him a cup of coffee at my old NYC job, he was the worst possible manager.

 Hire expert software developers for your next project